What’s an exclusive brokerage contract?

 Once the brokerage contract to sell, purchase or lease is signed, you have a period of three (3) days after the receipt of the contract duplicate signed by both parties to terminate the contract.
 This is called the right to cancel.
 In principle, this right to terminate is free of charge when you act in good faith.

-However, the broker may require compensation if a sale takes place within 180 days following the expiration of the brokerage contract with a person who was interested in the property during the term of the exclusive brokerage contract, unless a new exclusive brokerage contract has been granted in good faith to another broker.
-(In this regard, read article The right to cancel a brokerage contract.)
+However, the broker may claim compensation if a sale takes place within 180 days following the expiration of the brokerage contract with a person who was interested in the property during the term of the exclusive brokerage contract, unless a new exclusive brokerage contract has been granted in good faith to another broker.
+(In this regard, read article Brokerage contract: The right to change one's mind.)

 In addition, the broker or agency could be entitled to remuneration should the property be sold, exchanged or leased within 180 days following the expiry of the brokerage contract to a person who was interested in the immovable while the exclusive brokerage contract was in force.
 This period may even be longer if it is proved that the seller or the buyer acted deliberately to deprive the broker of his compensation.
 (In this regard, read the article The real estate broker’s right to compensation after the expiry of the brokerage contract.)